Dnipro: Attractions

+Religion

+Ludwig Charlemagne-Bode and Pietro Visconti designed and erected the 19th century Holy Trinity Cathedral in Dnipro, which is an Eastern Orthodox cathedral of the UOC of the Moscow Patriarchate.
+It was known as the Trinity Church for most of the 1800s until changing to the Church of the Descent of the Holy Spirit.
+It is now a historical landmark within the city.

+The UOC's Dnipropetrovsk House Of Organ And Chamber Music is a performance hall and an Eastern Orthodox cathedral from the 20th century.
+In addition, the structure is a national architectural and historical landmark.

+The Saint Nicholas Church in Dnipro is a national monument and the Eastern Orthodox cathedral of the UOC from the 19th century.
+It is located on what was formerly Novi Kodaky property and is the oldest church in Dnipro.

+The German Evangelical-Lutheran Church in Ukraine (GELCU) owns the 19th-century Evangelical Lutheran Church of St. Catherine.
+It is also known as the St. Catherine Evangelical Lutheran Church.
+It is the first church in Ukraine to open after independence.

 Sports

 FC Dnipro is the most successful football club of the city.
 It is a former second runner-up in the Ukrainian Premier League and in the UEFA Cup it reached and lost the 2015 UEFA Europa League Final.
 It also was the only Soviet team to win the USSR Federation Cup twice.
 The club was owned by the Privat Group.
 The club has been inactive since 2019.
 Note: A bandy team, a basketball team and others use the same name.

-Other local football include: FC Lokomotyv Dnipropetrovsk and FC Spartak Dnipropetrovsk, both of which have large fan bases.
+Other local football clubs include: FC Lokomotyv Dnipropetrovsk and FC Spartak Dnipropetrovsk, both of which have large fan bases.
 SC Dnipro-1 is another team emerged in 2017.
 SC Dnipro-1 established itself as the most successful club in town; playing in the Ukrainian Premier League, the UEFA Europa League and the UEFA Europa Conference League.

 In 2008 the city built a new soccer stadium; the Dnipro-Arena has a capacity of 31,003 people and was built as a replacement for Dnipro's old stadium, Stadium Meteor.
 The Dnipro-Arena hosted the 2010 FIFA World Cup qualification game between Ukraine and England on 10 October 2009.
 The Dnipro Arena was initially chosen as one of the Ukrainian venues for their joint Euro 2012 bid with Poland.
 However, it was dropped from the list in May 2009 as the capacity fell short of the minimum 33,000 seats required by UEFA.
 The city is home to BC Dnipro, champion of the 2019–20 Ukrainian Basketball SuperLeague.
 The team plays its home games at the Palace of Sports Shynnik.

 The city is the centre of Ukrainian bandy.
 The Ukrainian Federation of Bandy and Rink-Bandy has its office in the city.
 The foremost local bandy club is Dnipro, which won the Ukrainian championship in 2014.